Diplomatic Security Service: Overview

-While best known for its security role, DSS is a full-fledged law enforcement agency that conducts international criminal investigations, threat analysis, counterterrorism, counterintelligence, security technology and cybersecurity.
-The agency employs over 2,000 special agents, sometimes referred to as "DSS Agents" or "DS Agents."
-These agents are federal agents with the power to arrest, carry firearms, serve arrest warrants and perform other law enforcement activities.
+While best known for its security role, DSS is a full-fledged law enforcement agency that conducts international criminal investigations, threat analysis, counterterrorism, counterintelligence, security technology, cybersecurity, and investigations into international human trafficking.

+The agency employs over 2,500 Foreign Service specialists, including special agents, security engineering officers, security technical specialists, and diplomatic couriers.

+DSS agents are federal agents with the power to arrest, carry firearms, serve arrest warrants, and perform other law enforcement activities.

-Whereas most U.S. federal law enforcement agents are members of the Federal Civil Service, the majority of DSS special agents are both Foreign Service specialists and law enforcement officers.
-DSS agents are uniquely required to serve multiple-year tours abroad as a condition of employment.
-When not on an overseas assignment, agents serve at DSS headquarters in Arlington, Virginia, or in one of the 29 field offices nationwide.
-A small percentage of DSS special agents are members of the State Department's Civil Service and are not mandated to serve tours overseas; they instead focus on criminal investigations and dignitary protection within the United States.
+Whereas most U.S. federal law enforcement agents are members of the federal civil service, the majority of DSS special agents are both Foreign Service specialists and law enforcement officers.
+DSS agents are unique in being required to serve multiple-year tours abroad as a condition of employment.

+When not on an overseas assignment, agents serve at DSS headquarters in Arlington, Virginia, or in one of its field or resident offices nationwide.

+A small percentage of DSS special agents are members of the State Department's civil service and are not mandated to serve tours overseas; they instead focus on criminal investigations and dignitary protection within the United States.

-When assigned to domestic field offices, DSS special agents investigate passport fraud and visa fraud, and protect visiting foreign dignitaries.
-They also investigate the activities of foreign intelligence agencies that are focused on the Department of State, assist in apprehending fugitives that have fled the United States, and conduct background checks on State Department employees, applicants and contractors.
+When assigned to domestic field offices, DSS special agents investigate transnational crimes, passport fraud and visa fraud, and protect visiting foreign dignitaries.
+They also investigate the activities of foreign intelligence agencies that are focused on the Department of State, assist in apprehending fugitives that have fled the United States, and conduct background checks on State Department employees, applicants, and contractors.

-When assigned to U.S. embassies and consulates abroad, DSS special agents perform law enforcement duties at U.S. missions, provide security assistance, protect senior diplomats and perform other roles as needed.
-The ranking DSS Special Agent at an embassy or consulate holds the title Regional Security Officer (RSO) and is often known as the 'security attaché'.
+DSS special agents perform law enforcement duties at U.S. missions, provide security assistance, protect senior diplomats, and perform other roles as needed.
+The ranking DSS special agent at an embassy or consulate holds the title of regional security officer (RSO) and is often known as the "security attaché."

 History

 The origins of DSS go back to the early stages of the First World War, when the United States, which sought to maintain its neutrality, found itself the target of espionage, sabotage and passport fraud.

 German and Austrian spies were known to be conducting operations in New York City using forged or stolen identity papers.
 In late 1915, Secretary of State Robert Lansing recommended creating an international law enforcement task force within the Department of State to investigate such crimes.